Things Your Wedding Guests Will Hate

 No one says you shouldn't have the venue of your dreams but the location of your venue to the nearest "metropolitan" area or city and hotels should be a considered factor when choosing your venue.
 This is even more important when you have a large number of out of town guests.
 In general, it can be frustrating for your guests to have to drive an hour to your ceremony/reception venue that's in another city or out in the middle of nowhere!
 Who wants to make that kind of drive late at night or in an area they are unfamiliar with?

 Ever been to a wedding where the processional is longer than the actual ceremony or the bridal party is entering from a football field away and it takes 3 songs from the violinist just for them to get there?
 If you have, you know that is NOT very enjoyable and takes away from the enjoyment of the moment.
-This most often occurs with outdoor ceremonies where there isn't really a clear or short path to the altar.
-Consider an outdoor draped entrance that you can "hide" behind before you are revealed at your big moment or alternative locations at your venue for a shorter route down the aisle.
+Consider an outdoor draped entrance that you can "hide" behind before you are revealed at your big moment or not having your entire family walk down the aisle...just your wedding party.

 Living in the wacky weather south, we know HOT & HUMID...and we know FRIGID temps too!
 If your guests are uncomfortable, they aren't going to enjoy your wedding.
 Who wants to have wet sweat tracks down the back of their dress or the sounds of teeth chattering drowning out your wedding vows?
-If you have your heart set on an outdoor ceremony, choose months with the mildest temps.
-March, April and May are among the most amazing times of year in the south.
+And have you ever tried to eat a hot meal outside in 30 degree temps?
+And don't, PLEASE don't book a venue or invite so many people that there isn't enough room for everyone to sit inside sit inside!
+If you have your heart set on an outdoor wedding, choose months with the mildest temps.
+March, April, and May are among the most amazing times of year in the south.
 It's not cold and it's not hot.
 It's juuuust right!
 Likewise, early October is extremely pleasant weather wise and the leaves on the trees are beginning to change which makes for stunning scenery!
 With that said, these are the reasons these months are the most popular wedding months in the south and why you should book your venue and vendors fast!